More on Projects

 find a sample seminar presentation grading sheet I will hand out to class

-during each seminar or keep in Brightspace folder,
+during each seminar or keep in Brightspace folder, for their own assessment of

-Focus on grading a seminar is on clarity (2 marks), organization (2 marks),
+seminar is on clarity (2 marks), organization (2 marks), Quality of

 You should also